 Can I drink coffee or other caffeinated drinks while breastfeeding?

-Drinking caffeine in moderate amounts (200 mg each day/ typical 8 ounce cup of coffee) most likely will not affect your baby.
+Drinking caffeine in moderate amounts (200 mg each day/ typical eight ounce cup of coffee) most likely will not affect your baby.

 Can I drink alcohol while breastfeeding?

-You may drink an occasional alcoholic beverage if you wait at least 2 hours after a single drink to breastfeed.
-As long as you wait at least 2 hours after an alcoholic drink, there is no need to pump and discard your milk.
+You may drink an occasional alcoholic beverage if you wait at least two hours after a single drink to breastfeed.
+If you wait at least two hours after an alcoholic drink, there is no need to pump and discard your milk.

 What forms of birth control can I use while breastfeeding?